 What is more, these skills are going to be a lot more transferable and useful to him as information technology itself changes — as it will, and rapidly — and the information he handles is updated and its relevance or accuracy debated.
 Even if it does feel rather like a devolvement into a newer form of the old technical, or “vocational” schools which were focused on something other than academic performance.

-For that matter, the kid may be more likely to remember and to value the information that “In fourteen hundred and ninety-two, Columbus sailed the ocean blue” if he has to go out and kill it himself, instead of getting it handed to him dried and salted down and served up to him in a textbook.
+For that matter, the kid may be more likely to remember and to value the information that “In fourteen hundred and ninety-two, Columbus sailed the ocean blue” if he has to go hunt it down and kill it himself, instead of getting it handed to him dried and salted down and served up to him in a textbook.

 • • • •